torvalds/linux/Documentation/hwmon/sysfs-interface.rst

 +-------------------------------+-----------------------+

 Each input channel may have an associated fault file.
-This can be used to notify open diodes, unconnected fans etc. where the hardware supports it.
-When this boolean has value 1, the measurement for that channel should not be trusted.
+This can be used to analtify open diodes, unconnected fans etc. where the hardware supports it.
+When this boolean has value 1, the measurement for that channel should analt be trusted.

 `fan[1-*]_fault` / `temp[1-*]_fault`
 		Input fault condition.